 This allows members to move up and down without exiting the program completely.

-On the other hand, if you’re concerned about getting your most committed customers to engage with your brand even more, premium loyalty could be exactly what you need to elevate those relationships to the next level.
+On the other hand, if you’re concerned about getting your most committed customers to engage with your brand, even more, premium loyalty could be exactly what you need to elevate those relationships to the next level.

 Coming up with a hybrid loyalty program could potentially appeal to your customers at all levels.
-A free transaction-based program could get casual customers in your loyalty ecosystem.
+A free transaction-based program could get casual customers into your loyalty ecosystem.
 Once they’re in, it’s much easier to demonstrate the value that a premium tier could offer which will ultimately lead to increased engagement and brand love.

 One thing is for sure with any type of loyalty program: It’s not going to be successful unless the customer is at the center of it.

 Getting them to sign up is only the first step.
 It’s what you offer them as members of the program that will determine if they keep coming back.
-And the only way to figure out what to offer us by truly listening to what they’re saying.
+And the only way to figure out what to offer is by truly listening to what they’re saying.